-Elementary Education Degrees offered: Bachelor of Science (BS), Bachelor of Arts (BA) in Elementary Education, and Early Childhood Education, Elementary Education/Early Childhood Education (Dual); Early Childhood Education/Special Education: Birth to 5 Emphasis (Dual), Elementary Education/Special Education: Mild Moderate Emphasis (Composite), Elementary Education/Special Education: Severe Emphasis (Composite), and Elementary Education/Deaf Education (Composite).
+Elementary Education Degrees offered: Elementary Education, Early Childhood Education, Elementary and Early Childhood Education (Dual), Early Childhood Education/Special Education: Birth to 5 Emphasis (Dual), Elementary Education/Special Education: Mild Moderate Emphasis (Composite), Elementary Education/Special Education: Severe Emphasis (Composite), and Elementary Education and Deaf Education (Composite).

 Secondary Education Degrees offered: Second Bachelor of Science (BS), Second Bachelor of Arts (BA) in Secondary Education; BS and BA in Composite Teaching–Social Studies.